 - The lower pitch notes (single holes 1 to 4) and chords (multiple holes played at the same time) require more air and force than the higher ones.
 Although higher chords require less air, lower chords deliver stronger energy pulses to your lungs and sinuses.
 You might need to start by playing higher chords and work into playing lower chords over several weeks.

 - Remember to breathe from your belly.
 Try lying on your back with a hand on your stomach and feel it rise and fall.
-That is also called abdominal breathing or diaphragmatic breathing, and is an important component of respiratory therapy.
+That is also called abdominal breathing or diaphragmatic breathing, and is an important component of respiratory therapy and physical wellness.

 - If your throat gets dry during use, try inhaling through your nose and exhaling through the Pulmonica.
 When not using the Pulmonica, breathe through your nose to filter and moisten the air before it reaches your lungs.